home-assistant/home-assistant.io/source/voice_control/thirteen-usd-voice-remote.markdown

 Before you can use this device with Home Assistant, you need to install a bit of software on it.

-1. Make sure this page is opened in Chrome or a Chromium-based browser (like Microsoft Edge) on a desktop.
+1. Make sure this page is opened in a Chromium-based browser on a desktop.
 It does not work on a tablet or phone.
    - Select the **Connect** button below.
 If your browser does not support web serial, you will see a warning instead of a button.

       <script type="module" src="https://unpkg.com/esp-web-tools@9/dist/web/install-button.js?module"></script>